tillgrallert/tillgrallert.github.io-old/_posts/2015-07-23-dating-books.md

 Unlike the [first volume](http://hdl.handle.net/2027/inu.30000088981760) scans of the second cannot be found online, but I was lucky to locate a copy at the  library of the American University of Beirut.
 To my surprise the volume carried an ownership stamp on its last page:

-{% include image.html url="/images/nawfal-dustur-v2-stamp.jpg" description="Stamp" %}
+{% include image.html url="/images/nawfal-dustur-v2-stamp.jpg" description="Ownership stamp of Librairie Universelle Beyrouth" %}

 It reads in French and Arabic: